Cyberes/ha-noaa-space-weather/README.md

 *NOAA space weather data in Home Assistant.*

 This project consists of an external MQTT feeder, a custom component, and custom dashboard cards.

 Works well with [tcarwash/home-assistant_noaa-space-weather](https://github.com/tcarwash/home-assistant_noaa-space-weather).
+Both this and `tcarwash/home-assistant_noaa-space-weather` both provide Planetary K-Index, but ours is updated every 5 minutes while `tcarwash/home-assistant_noaa-space-weather` is every 10.
+SWPC publishes new data every 1 minute.

 Individual components have their own README files.